If you want to withdraw funds from a term deposit before it matures, you’ll need to be willing to pay the penalty.

 A term deposit offers a safe and secure way to invest your money and receive guaranteed returns.
 However, if you experience a cashflow problem or some other financial emergency and you need to urgently access funds, withdrawing money from your term deposit can be an expensive exercise.

-Fees and interest rate reductions apply to early withdrawals from term deposits, so you need to make sure you’re aware of what those penalties are before deciding to close a term deposit ahead of schedule.
+Fees and interest rate reductions apply to early withdrawals from term deposits, so you need to make sure you’re aware of what those penalties are before deciding to close a term deposit ahead of schedule. fixed for 6 months Enjoy a competitive interest rate and guaranteed returns on balances from $100,000 with a Citibank Term Deposit Account.
+Plus, pay no account keeping fees.

 What term deposit penalties apply if I withdraw before maturity?